Meal prep and delivery kits have rescued many families as people stay home more frequently.

 It has transformed home cooking; gone are the days of the 1950s when mothers stood over the stove or children bemoaned, “Meatloaf again??”

-From comfort food to date night, meal prep and delivery kits have secured their space in the food and nutrition industry.
+From comfort food to date night, meal prep and delivery kits have secured space in the food and nutrition industry.

 Blue Apron’s Biggest Competitors

-There are plenty of meal prep and delivery services in the market, especially with such a wide array of dietary requirements.
+There are plenty of meal prep and delivery services in the market, especially with a wide array of dietary requirements.